milvus-io/milvus-docs/site/en/getstarted/with_gpu/install_cluster-helm-gpu.md

 # Install Milvus Cluster with Helm

-This topic describes how to install Milvus standalone using Kubernetes with CPU-only and GPU support.
+This topic describes how to install Milvus standalone using Kubernetes with GPU support.

 ## Prerequisites

-Check [the requirements](prerequisite-helm.md) for hardware and software prior to your installation.
+Before installing Milvus with GPU support, make sure you have the following prerequisites:

+- The compute capability of your GPU device is 6.1, 7.0, 7.5, or 8.0.
+To check whether your GPU device suffices the requirement, check [Your GPU Compute Capability](https://developer.nvidia.com/cuda-gpus) on the NVIDIA developer website.

+- You have installed the NVIDIA driver for your GPU device on one of [the supported Linux distributions](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html#linux-distributions) and then the NVIDIA Container Toolkit following [this guide](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).

+- You have installed a Kubernetes cluster, and the `kubectl` command-line tool has been configured to communicate with your cluster.
+It is recommended to run this tutorial on a cluster with at least two nodes that are not acting as control plane hosts.

 ## Create a K8s Cluster